iliesso/swagland-tls/README.md

 ## Features

-- Platforms
 - Adventures !
+- Thinking !
-- Talk to characters, you may (or may not) have interesting conversations
+- Get to know people, you may (or may not) have interesting conversations
-- Other features you know haha
+- More things just play the game